LouisJalouzot/MLEM/README.md

 ## Precomputed distances

 You can use MLEM on matrices of precomputed feature and neural distances.
+In this case `X` and `Y` are not preprocessed.

 ```python
 X = ...  # Your precomputed feature distance matrices of shape (n_samples, n_samples, n_features)